danvalencia/My-Site/public/resume.md

     - Wrote iOS application to interface with LEDs by means of sending commands via Bluetooth.
     - Wrote iOS custom drawing UI using Core Graphics library to interface with LEDs via Bluetooth (https://vimeo.com/72212981).

+- Maquinet Cash Monitor
+	- Cash monitor for internet kiosks, comprised of two components: a daemon which runs in the kiosk (written in Java) and a web application (written in Ruby on Rails).
+	- Responsive web site with dashboard with graphs built with D3.js (nvd3).
+	- Created Vagrant setup using chef to configure and provision both development and production environments.
+	- Kiosk authentication to server using SSL client certs.

 ### Education & Training

-- Bachelors degree in Electroninc Engineering from ITESO (Western Institute of Technology and Higher Education) in Guadalajara, México.
+- Bachelors degree in Electronic Engineering from ITESO (Western Institute of Technology and Higher Education) in Guadalajara, México.
 - Sun Certified Java Programmer (SCJP)
 - Proficient in the following technologies:
-    - Java (JEE, J2SE), .NET, Ruby, Groovy, Bash, Objective C, Swift.
+    - Java (JEE, J2SE), Ruby (Rails), Bash, Objective-C.
-    - Linux, Unix, Mac OS X, Windows, iOS, Android
+    - Linux, Mac OS X, Windows, iOS
-    - Oracle, SQL Server, MySQL, DB2
+    - SQL Server, MySQL, PostgreSQL
     - Adobe AEM (CQ5), Endeca, ATG
-    - Javascript, Coffeescript, JQuery, Ext JS
+    - Javascript, Coffeescript, JQuery, D3.js, Ext JS
     - Chef, Vagrant, Jenkins
     - Git, SVN
+- Current obsession:
+	- iOS development with Swift.